40 Pictures to inspire you to visit Occitanie

-Last Updated on 20/09/2018 by secretmoona
+Last Updated on 04/07/2026 by Mayi

 Occitanie only exists only since January 2016 when the regions Languedoc-Roussillon and Midi-Pyrénées merged together.
 With 13 departments, it is the largest region of France so is full of diverse landscape and rich culture.
 You can see most of the French diverse geography without even leaving the region!